Germany blocks sale of chip factory to China over security fears – KION546

 Silex announced in December that it had signed an agreement with Elmos to buy the factory for €85 million ($85.4 million).

 Silex did not immediately respond to CNN Business’ request for comment.
-But in a statement sent to CNN Business, Elmos said both companies regretted the government’s decision.
+Elmos said in a statement that both companies regretted the government’s decision.

 “The transfer of new micromechanics technologies … from Sweden and significant investments in the Dortmund location would have strengthened semiconductor production in Germany,” Elmos said, adding that it was considering whether to take legal action.